haoyuanli93/CrystalDiff/README.md

 1. Change the name of util.get_rocking_curve
 2. There are two kinds of rotations in this package.
 I think the current handling is not ideal.
+3. Implement the Laue reflection functions to test my idea of the LLL interferometer